phanumat/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

 Simply fill out the required fields in the form with the information for the device, and click *Create.*

 You will then see the updated Device Handler code in the IDE editor.
-You can then test that your device pairs with SmartThings and functions as expected, and then make an update as a Publication Request.
+You can then test that your device pairs with PEA HiVE and functions as expected, and then make an update as a Publication Request.